NSLS-II-BMM/BeamlineManual/docs/profile.rst

 ``BMM/functions.py`` and called near the top of ``BMM/user_ns/bmm.py``, which is the second file loaded by ``BMM/user_ns/__init__.py``.
-So, it is defined very early in the process if loading the profile.
+So, it is defined very early in the process of loading the profile.

 This is used to write a message to the screen explaining what chore is being done during start-up or what file is being loaded.
 As such it